 Not all textphones will talk to each other, so check before buying.
 Any individual or organisation that uses a textphone can have a special entry in the BT phone book at no extra charge.

 Telephone bills can be supplied free in large print, braille or other formats, a few days after the normal bill goes out.
 Alternatively BT can phone you and read out details of your bill before it is posted (talking bills).
+Check with your telephone provider to see what help they have in place.

 If you have difficulty hearing the automatic voice, tell the operator at the start, so he/she can personally give you the number.
 All directory inquiry lines charge by the minute.